waylayio/waylay-sdk-resources-py/README.md

 This Python package is automatically generated based on the Waylay Resources OpenAPI specification (API version: 8.1.0)

-It consists of two sub-packages that are both plugins for the  package.
+It consists of two sub-packages that are both plugins for the waylay-sdk package.
 - The `waylay-sdk-resources` sub-package contains the Resources api methods.
 - The `waylay-sdk-resources-types` sub-package is an extension that contains the typed model classes for all path params, query params, body params and responses for each of the api methods in `waylay-sdk-resources`.

 ## Requirements.
-This package requires Python 3.11+.
+This package requires Python 3.9+.

 ## Installation
 Typically this package is installed when installing the [waylay-sdk](https://github.com/waylayio/waylay-sdk-py) package to enable the service's functionality.